-For each racial group, delinquency case rates increased between 1985 and the mid 1990s and then declined.
+For each racial group, delinquency case rates decreased between 2005 and 2020.

-- The delinquency case rate for black juveniles in 2010 was more than twice the rate for American Indian juveniles and white juveniles and more than seven times the rate for Asian/NHPI juveniles.
+- The delinquency case rate for Black youth in 2020 was double the rate for American Indian youth, 2.8 times the rate for white youth, triple the rate for Hispanic youth, and 11.5 times the rate for Asian/NHPI youth.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home

 A component of the Office of Justice Programs, U.S. Department of Justice